 What exactly is “creation care?”

 Creation care highlights our responsibility to serve and care for everything that God has created – people and place.
-Scripture tells us that God created the world, called it “good,” and then placed humans in charge of the earth as stewards (Gen. 1:28-30).
-Everything still belongs to God (Psalm 24:1-2), but we now have a responsibility.
-As Christians, it is our desire to honor God by employing good stewardship of the earth and by making wise decisions about how our environmental impact affects our neighbors, both locally and globally.
+Scripture tells us that God created the world, called it “good,” and then gave humans responsibility as stewards of God's creation (Gen. 1:28-30).
+We desire to honor God by employing good stewardship of the earth and by making wise decisions about how our actions affect our neighbors, both locally and globally.
 At its core, creation care is a spiritual issue that directly relates to our views on consumption, materialism, stewardship, thankfulness, simplicity, and love for our neighbor.
 Taking care of creation is our response to the awesome God who created it.

 How is creation care different from “environmentalism?”

 Both creation care and environmentalism take seriously the dynamic relationship between humans and the environment, believing that our choices and actions have an important impact upon the natural world.
-However, while most environmentalists may be motivated by valid and commendable goals, they overlook the fundamental relationship between the natural world and it’s Creator.
+However, while most secular environmentalists are motivated by valid and commendable goals, they overlook the fundamental relationship between the natural world and it’s Creator.